Find a Good Pumpkin Knife

 The full tang included on the knife ensures that this knife will feel comfortable in your hand while using.
 Although it is ideal for carving pumpkins, this knife will likely be your tool of choice for a number of jobs around the kitchen, as its size and sharpness make it quite dynamic.

 The Mercer Culinary Genesis Forged Paring Knife is the perfect option for those who are looking for a knife that can carve pumpkins and more.
 Coming in at under $20, this knife is easily the best value when looking for the best pumpkin knife.

 We think this Mercer blade is the best knife for pumpkin carving.

 Professional Carving Knife/Saw with Blue Steel Serrated Blade

 - Ultra-sharp saw-style teeth are perfect for cutting pumpkins

 - Ergonomic 6” handle

-The best knife for carving pumpkins is the Keyfit Tools Professional Pumpkin Carving Knife.
+In the running for best pumpkin knife is the Keyfit Tools Professional Pumpkin Carving Knife.
 This premium pumpkin carving knife features a 6.5” steel blade with ultra-sharp saw-style edges.
 This jagged edge makes carving patterns and designs effortless.